 Sushi and sashimi

 This might look like a standard sushi plate, but I assure you, it’s not.
 I popped the salmon nigiri ($68 for 4) into my mouth and happily savoured the charred, fatty flavour before realising that – wait – there was some popping candy in there too!
 This is a fun, unexpected combination that works well.
-I’d definitely order this one this again!
+I’d definitely order this one again!
 The slices of hamachi ($88 for 4) were also great and had a very buttery texture.

 The menu is divided into traditional and TMK (fusion) temaki.
 From the traditional section, we tried the hamachi tomato ($58) and the soft-shell crab ($68).
 Both were solid and satisfying, though flavour-wise they were more standard than I had expected.